 Our therapists provide personalized treatment plans for each child

-Asheville Academy for Girls takes a different, more personalized approach to helping troubled teens in our program.
-Asheville Academy for Girls is a therapeutic boarding school that helps girls stay on track academically while they learn more about themselves.
+Asheville Academy takes a different, more personalized approach to helping troubled teens in our program.
+Asheville Academy is a therapeutic boarding school that helps girls stay on track academically while they learn more about themselves.
 Girls from Wyoming have the opportunity to receive a proper education throughout their therapeutic journey.

 School is one of the key environments for children.
 Many of life’s greatest lessons are learned in the hallways.
 Unfortunately, many factors, like bullying, academic troubles, and low self-esteem can turn a school experience from positive to negative.
 Without appropriate support from teachers, Wyoming girls may feel like they are spiralling out of control in a traditional school setting.